RunTimeError2/CNN_Nios/readme.md

 - This project provides an example of building an small-scale CNN on FPGA SOPC (Nios applied here).

-> Build at summer of 2018
+> Build at summer of 2018 by RunTimeError2

 ## Projects